|View source on GitHub|

 The term federated computation as used here refers to any computation that uses TFF programming abstractions.
 Examples of such computations may include federated training or federated evaluation that involve both client-side and server-side logic and involve network communication.
 However, this decorator/wrapper can also be used to construct composite computations that only involve local processing on a client or on a server.

-Python from the bodies of TensorFlow defuns is that whereas in the latter, one
+in Python from the bodies of TensorFlow defuns is that whereas in the latter,

 The supported modes of usage are identical to those for

 @tff.federated_computation((tff.FunctionType(tf.int32, tf.int32), tf.int32)) def foo(f, x): return f(f(x))

 foo as a function that takes a tuple consisting of an

 unary integer operator as the first element, and an integer as the second

 element, and returns the result of applying the unary operator to the

 foo does not contain federated communication